-8. Continue after maturity: After 15 years of continuation i.e. on maturity, PPF accountholder has 2 options, either to take out the maturity amount and close the account or to further extend it for block of 5 years for any number of periods with or without further subscriptions.
+8. Continue after maturity: After 15 years of continuation i.e. on maturity, PPF account holder has 2 options, either to take out the maturity amount and close the account or to further extend it for block of 5 years for any number of periods with or without further subscriptions.

 If extended without contribution, any amount can be withdrawn subject to one withdrawal per year.

-If extended with contribution, withdrawal up to 60 per cent of the balance at the beginning of each extended period (block of five years) is permitted
+If extended with contribution, withdrawal up to 60 per cent of the balance at the beginning of each extended period (block of five years) is permitted.

 Other Important Features of Public provident fund

-- The PPF scheme is operated through Post Office and Nationalized banks.
+- The PPF scheme is operated by Post Office and Nationalized banks.
 PPF account can be opened either in Post Office or in a Bank.
 These days even Pvt Banks like ICICI bank offers this account.

 - Deposits are exempt from wealth tax.

-- The balance amount in PPF account is not subject to attachment under any order or decree of court in respect of any debt or liability, but it can be attached by the Income Tax and Estate Duty authorities.
+- The balance amount in PPF account is not subject to attachment under any order or decree of the court in respect of any debt or liability, but it can be attached by the Income Tax and Estate Duty authorities.